- Published on

 Click here to get the complete code for this post.

-This allows you to use Coin the way you would an enum, while also getting easy access to extended properties for each coin.
+the way you would an enum, while also getting easy access to extended properties for each coin.

 Small Improvements